-Ambassador Extraordinary and Plenipotentiary of the Republic of Poland to the Republic of Tajikistan (with the residence in Tashkent) is Peter Ignatzevich Ivashkevich.
+Ambassador Extraordinary and Plenipotentiary of the Republic of Poland to the Republic of Tajikistan (with the residence in Tashkent) is Mr. Radoslaw Gruk.

 Legal basis.
-Currently, the legal framework of Tajik-Polish relations is developing and includes 18 documents on bilateral cooperation in various fields.
+The legal framework of Tajik-Polish relations is developing and includes 18 documents on bilateral cooperation in various fields.

 Economic and trade cooperation.
-Economic and trade cooperation is one of the mutual interests of Tajikistan and Poland.
-In this regard, in September 2006 the Ministry of Energy and Industry of the Republic of Tajikistan and the Ministry of Economic Development and Trade of the Republic of Tajikistan held meetings of the Tajik and Polish experts, which helped to identify the areas of mutually beneficial cooperation.
-At the same time, the participation of Polish representatives in the international exhibition “Tajik-Build” in Dushanbe at the end of 2006, indicates the first steps towards studying the market of Tajikistan and its opportunities.
+Economic and trade cooperation is one of the areas of the mutual interests of the two countries.
+In September 2006 the Ministry of Energy and Industry of the Republic of Tajikistan and the Ministry of Economic Development and Trade of the Republic of Tajikistan organized the meeting of the Tajik and Polish experts, where the areas of mutually beneficial cooperation were identified.
+Apart from it, the participation of Polish representatives in the international exhibition “Tajik-Build” in Dushanbe in late 2006, indicates the first steps towards studying the market of Tajikistan and its opportunities.

-On November 3-4, 2009 the Polish delegation headed by the Deputy Minister of Economy Mr. Martin Corollets visited the Republic of Tajikistan with the purpose of development of economic and trade cooperation.
-During the visit, the Polish delegation met with representatives of relevant ministries and agencies of Tajikistan, including representatives of tajik companies.
-It’s necessary to mentioned that, during the meetings were signed an Intergovernmental Agreement on economic cooperation and trade, which gave a new impetus to economic relations between the countries.
-According to the above-mentioned Agreement, the parties start to held regularly an Intergovernmental commission on economic and trade cooperation.
-Therefore, the first meeting of the Intergovernmental commission on economic and trade cooperation between Tajikistan and Poland was held on October 25-26, 2010 in Warsaw.
-Since then, the meetings of the Intergovernmental commission on economic and trade cooperation between the Republic of Tajikistan and the Republic of Poland are held annually.
+On November 3-4, 2009 the Polish delegation headed by the Deputy Minister of Economy Mr. Martin Corollets visited the Republic of Tajikistan.
+During the visit, the Polish delegation met with the representatives of relevant ministries and agencies of Tajikistan, including representatives of Tajik companies.
+It’s necessary to mentioned that, during the meeting an Intergovernmental Agreement on economic cooperation and trade was signed, which gave a new impetus to the economic relations between the two countries.
+According to this Agreement, the parties established an Intergovernmental commission on economic and trade cooperation.
+Since then, several sessions of the Intergovernmental commission on economic and trade cooperation between Tajikistan and Poland have been held, particularly:

 Cooperation on the sphere of culture, education and science.
 Cultural cooperation is based on the Intergovernmental Agreement on Cooperation in the Field of Culture and Education and the Polish Governmental Program for Study in Poland signed in 2003.

-In 2005, the first Polish film screenings were held in Dushanbe.
+In 2005, the first Polish film screening took place in Dushanbe.
 The representatives of Tajik national arts regularly participate in festivals and exhibitions in Poland as well.
-In September 2007, around eight young scientists from Tajikistan were selected as part of the Polish Governmental Program and travel to Poland in order to continue their academic studies at Polish universities.
-At the meantime, Polish teachers has visited Tajikistan as part of an inter-university exchange program in order to teach Tajik students.
+In September 2007, about eight young scientists from Tajikistan were selected as part of the Polish Governmental Program and travel to Poland to continue their academic studies in the Polish universities.
+Polish teachers have visited Tajikistan as part of an inter-university exchange program to teach Tajik students.

 On November 15th, 2010, the Polish Classical Music Concert dedicated to the Independence Day of the Republic of Poland was held at the Dushanbe National Conservatory.

-In 2014, by the initiative of the Embassy of the Republic of Poland (with the residence in Tashkent) and Polish cinema, a Polish film festival named "Visla" and the film festival of the "Visegrad" group were held in Khujand city.
+In 2014, at the initiative of the Embassy of the Republic of Poland (with the residence in Tashkent) and Polish cinema, the Polish film festival "Visla" and the film festival of the "Visegrad" group were held in Khujand city.

-On June 16th, 2015 the Polish Film Festival was held in Dushanbe as well as at the Khujand cities.
+On June 16th, 2015 the Polish Film Festival was held in Dushanbe and Khujand cities.
 During the visit of Marshal Vice-President Jerzy Venderlikh's to Tajikistan on July 3rd, 2015, the Polish Classical Music Concert was held at the Dushanbe National Conservatory.

-On September 12, 2019, at the State Academic Theatre Opera and Ballet under the name of Sadriddin Aini, a joint program called "Friendship evening between Tajikistan and Poland" was held.
-In the beginning of the above-mentioned event, a display of photographs by the Polish photographer Leon Barshchevsky titled “Tajikistan in the XIX Century” was on display at the entrance of the Theater.
-Leon Barshchevsky a tourist, a naturalist, a scientist and a talented Polish photographer visited the Central Asian countries in the late 19th century and photographed the life and lives of the people of the region.
-His photos are still exhibited in various museums in Central Asia and Europe.
-At the same time, the ensemble concert performances of folk dances of the Academy of Physical Education named Joseph Pilsudski Warsaw and the Polish singer Aneta Figel, as well as the Tajik artists, were shown.
+On September 12, 2019, at the State Academic Theatre Opera and Ballet named after Sadriddin Aini, a joint program called "Friendship evening between Tajikistan and Poland" was held.
+In the beginning of the above-mentioned event, a display of photographs by the Polish photographer Leon Barshchevsky titled “Tajikistan in the XIX Century” was presented at the entrance of the Theatre.
+Leon Barshchevsky, a tourist, a naturalist, a scientist and a talented Polish photographer visited the Central Asian countries in the late 19th century and photographed the life and lives of the people of the region.
+His photos are still being exhibited in various museums in Central Asia and Europe.
+The performances of folk dances of the Academy of Physical Education named after Joseph Pilsudski Warsaw and the Polish singer Aneta Figel, as well as the Tajik artists, were shown.

-On July 20th, 1998, a member of the UN Observer Mission, a citizen of the Republic of Poland Major Rishard Shevchik, was fatally killed in his duties in the Tavildara District of the Republic of Tajikistan.
-The people of Tajikistan respect Rishard Shevchik's contribution as a representative of a respected international organization and a friendly citizen of Poland in the process of building peace and security in Tajikistan as a symbol of peace, coexistence and friendship.
-In 2007, the Government of the Republic of Tajikistan awarded Rishard Shevchik with the Order of Spitamen in honor of his role in the process of establishing peace and security in the Republic of Tajikistan.
+On July 20th, 1998, a member of the UN Observer Mission, citizen of the Republic of Poland Major Rishard Shevchik, was fatally killed in the Tavildara District of the Republic of Tajikistan.
+The people of Tajikistan appreciate Rishard Shevchik's contribution as a representative of a respected international organization and a friendly citizen of Poland to the process of building peace and security in Tajikistan.
+In 2007, Rishard Shevchik was awarded the Order of “Spitamen” by the Government of the Republic of Tajikistan.

-The Polish government within the framework of the Development Assistance program cooperates with the Tajik Agrarian University under the name of Shirinsho Shotemur and Tajik State Medical University under the name of Abuali Ibni Sino.
-According to the official information of the Ministry of Education and Science of Poland, currently, there are about 200 citizens of the Republic of Tajikistan studying in Polish universities.
+The Polish government within the framework of the Development Assistance program cooperates with the Tajik Agrarian University and Tajik State Medical University.
+According to the official information of the Ministry of Education and Science of Poland, more than 200 citizens of the Republic of Tajikistan study in the Polish universities.